Malachim (Hasidic group): History

 The Malochim were founded by Rabbi Chaim Avraham Dov Ber Levine, also known as "The Malach" (lit. "the angel"), who arrived in New York in 1923.
 Levine had been one of the closest followers of Rabbi Shmuel Schneersohn and the tutor of his grandson, Rabbi Yosef Yitzchok Schneersohn.

 Once in New York, Levine became the rabbi of Congregation Nusach Ari in the Bronx.
-Rabbi Shraga Feivel Mendlowitz, head of Mesivta Torah Vodaas, studied the Tanya with Levine and encouraged his mesivta students to visit him so they could see this luminary.
-Many of them were inspired and decided to become followers of the Malach, starting a Hasidic quasi-dynasty known as "The Malachim."
+Rabbi Shraga Feivel Mendlowitz, head of Mesivta Torah Vodaas, studied the Tanya with Levine and encouraged his mesivta students to visit him.
+Some of them became followers of Levine, starting a Hasidic quasi-dynasty known as "The Malachim."
 They began to adopt a more Hasidic style of dress, including "long black jackets and a very long tallis katan over their shirts, with the tzitzit showing below their jacket hems".
-When the Malachim openly challenged Mendlowitz's authority, they were barred from entering the mesivta by older students and in 1936, left Torah Vodaas to establish their own yeshiva called Nesivos Olam.
-(According to Nesanel Quinn, the then menahel (director), they left on their own.
-However, according to Rabbi Meir Weberman, one of the Malach's followers, Quinn expelled them but later apologized.)
-In any case, Rabbi Mendlowitz had asked Rabbi Yehoshua Baumol (1880–1948) to confirm the permissibility of expelling them after it was done.
-Rabbi Baumol replied with a formal responsum that it was justified by Jewish Law to expel the few to better serve the education of the many.
-The same question was presented to Rabbi Dov Berish Elefant, who responded that they should not be expelled.
+When the Malachim openly challenged Mendlowitz's authority, they were barred from entering the mesivta by older students and in 1936 and left Torah Vodaas to establish their own yeshiva called Nesivos Olam.
+According to Nesanel Quinn, the then menahel (director), they left on their own.
+However, according to Rabbi Meir Weberman, one of Levine's followers, Quinn expelled them but later apologized.

-The Malach died in 1938.
-(The Malach had no formally appointed successor.)
+Levine died in 1938, leaving no formally appointed successor.

-Nesivos Olam, located at 205 Hewes St. in the Williamsburg section of Brooklyn, New York, was led by Rabbi Meyer Weberman, although due to the rabbi's poor health and after his death, his son Rabbi Mordechai Wolf (William) Weberman, a prominent member of Neturei Karta, began serving since the mid-2000s as its semi-official leader.
+Nesivos Olam, located at 205 Hewes St. in the Williamsburg section of Brooklyn, New York, was led by Rabbi Meyer Weberman, although due to his poor health and after his death, his son Rabbi Mordechai Wolf (William) Weberman, a prominent member of Neturei Karta, began serving in the mid-2000s as its semi-official leader.
+Rabbi Melech Flohr later led it.

-Current leader is Rabbi Melech Flohr of Monsey NY brother of Rabbi Chaim Flohr a Rosh Kollel in Monsey, NY.